the-events-calendar/the-events-calendar/readme.txt

 = [4.9.4] TBD =

 * Fix - Moved The Events Calendar specific code from common Context class into The Events Calendar [129241]
+* Fix - Fixed issue where multiday events were not returning correct end date in block editor [128033]

 = [4.9.3.1] 2019-06-07 =